Scarabyte/SSW690-Project/docs/DevelopmentPlan.md

 * Customer Representative (All)

 #### Roles not needed/excluded due to team size
-* Buildmeister (???) - manages pull requests and builds the "official" application
+* Buildmeister (not assigned/not needed for this project) - manages pull requests and builds the "official" application
 * User advocate (only 1 name) -- not needed
 * Modification Request Board (1 leader, multiple representatives) -- not needed
 * Risk Management (only 1 name)